w3c/wg-effectiveness/process.md

 For more information on Formal Objections please see the [W3C Process Document](https://w3c.github.io/w3process/#Consensus).

-## Votes
+## Voting
 Sometimes, no matter how hard a group tries, consensus cannot be reached for a decision.
 In these cases, voting is sometimes used.
 Chairs must follow clear steps and record a set of information when voting, for details on this please see the [W3C Process Document](https://w3c.github.io/w3process/#Votes).
-Simply:
+Here is a simple overview of the process:

 * Votes generally only happen when consensus cannot be reached
 * Chairs must detail the issue and voting process
-* Only group participants may vote
+* Only group [participants](#participants) may vote
 * Each organisation only receives one vote (even if they have more members in the group)
 * Invite experts can vote
 * Outcome of the vote should be recorded in the minutes.